setzler/LMS/README.md

 ### Overview of this Step

-This step performs preparation of the raw confidential micro-data in R. It requires access to the confidential micro-data discussed here.
+This step performs preparation of the raw confidential micro-data in R. This step requires access to the confidential micro-data discussed below.
 The replication code for this step is confidential and available to qualified researchers internally from the Statistics of Income division of the IRS.

 ### Data Provinence and Availability